Physics tutor near Fresno, CA

 Displacement with Pythagorean Theorem

-Saniya taught about 2 months ago
+Saniya taught 4 months ago

 The Student and Tutor reviewed position-time graphs, focusing on interpreting slopes to determine motion (forward, backward, stopped) and calculating average and instantaneous velocities.
 They also touched upon curved graphs related to acceleration and practiced using kinematic equations for free-fall problems, with the Tutor planning to send additional practice worksheets.